elijellyeli/AndroidTrivia2/README.md

-AndroidTrivia - starter code
+AndroidTrivia
 ============================

-Starter code for Android Kotlin Fundamentals codelab 3.1: Create and add a fragment.
+Based on the starter code for Android Kotlin Fundamentals codelab 3.1: Create and add a fragment.

 Introduction